osaukh/subspace-configurable-networks/Audio/README.md

-# SCN on audio transformations
+# SCN for audio transformations

 We applied pitchshift and speed change to the [SpeechCommands](https://www.tensorflow.org/datasets/catalog/speech_commands) dataset.